 Update: On 5 January 2014 the MAG Corps informed B’Tselem that the additional investigation had been completed and that it had received the case for review.
 On 27 March 2013 Samir ‘Awad’s father, Ahmad ‘Awad, petitioned the High Court of Justice together with B’Tselem, demanding that the MAG issue a determination on the case: either indict the soldiers who killed Samir ‘Awad or close the case file.
 On 30 December 2015, the Central District Attorney’s Office indicted the two soldiers who fired on charges of “a reckless and negligent act using a firearm”.
 Their trial began on 22 September 2016 at the Ramla Magistrates Court.
-Click here for additional updates.
+On 5 June 2018, the State Attorney’s Central District Office told the court that it is withdrawing the indictment because the prosecution’s evidence has been weakened, so there is no longer “a reasonable prospect of conviction.”

 On 15 January 2013, 16-year-old Palestinian Samir ‘Awad was killed by live ammunition that Israeli soldiers fired at him near the Separation Barrier at Budrus.
 A B’Tselem inquiry reveals that the soldiers were not in danger at any time.
 Nevertheless, and in total contravention of open-fire regulations, they shot ‘Awad three times.